Quality Measures - St. Cloud Hospital Inpatient Rehabilitation Unit

 The chart below shows the reason for admission to the St. Cloud Hospital Inpatient Rehabilitation Unit.
 It also compares St. Cloud Hospital to other inpatient rehabilitation programs, both regionally and nationally.

 Average Length of Stay - All Patients

-The FIM is a nationally recognized tool used by inpatient rehabilitation units to measure patients’ abilities to care for themselves.
+The FIMTM is a nationally recognized tool used by inpatient rehabilitation units to measure patients’ abilities to care for themselves.
 Areas measured include eating, grooming, bathing, toileting, communicating, getting around, and speaking and thinking skills.
-A higher FIM change score means more improvement.
-Our total FIM change for all patients is 29.6, which is higher than the regional and national comparisons of 25.2 and 27.5, respectively.
+A higher FIM change score demonstrates greater improvement.
+Our total FIM change for all patients is 28.
+The regional and national scores are 26 and 28, respectively.

 * Discharge to community is defined as patients whose discharge destination was home, room and board, transitional living, intermediate care or assisted living residence.

 We contact patients after discharge and invite them to regular focus groups and use that feedback to continuously improve our services.
 Of patients surveyed:

 - Only 7% experienced an emergency room visit or hospital stay within 30 days of discharge from the rehabilitation unit

 - 100% felt their rehabilitation stay was beneficial